RafaeldeLimaThomaz/pdm-2022/README.md

 # EasyCake App :cake: :iphone:
-Aiding cookers to plan the week!
+Aiding pastry chefs plan the week!

 ## Try it yourself!

-This app has been developed for aiding cooks to plan and execute their weekly routine inside and outside the kitchen
+This app has been developed for aiding cooks plan and execute their weekly routine, inside and outside kitchen.

+## Home

 ![](https://github.com/RafaeldeLimaThomaz/pdm-2022/blob/main/assets/calendar.gif)

+## Agenda
+## Recipes
+## Timer